<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 The strength of your Negotiating Position has a lot to do with what

 items are eventually traded.
-A very strong Negotiating Position can shift the
+A very strong Negotiating Position can

-balance in your favor while still creating a solution fair to both parties.
+balance in your favor while still creating a solution fair to both

 (win-win).